Great Ocean Road & Beyond Road Trip [ST-RT1866]

 Optional Day Tour (Not Included) - Surfing Lessons

-Enjoy the Great Ocean Road and take a day to learn to surf the waves in Anglesea Beach!
+Enjoy the Great Ocean Road and take some time to learn how to surf the waves at Anglesea Beach!

 Operates